peakflames/mogzi/.clinerules/workflows/implement-next-priority-ui-task.md

    - If TORs are ambiguous, use `ask_followup_question` to clarify with the user.
    - Document any assumptions made about unclear requirements.

+5. **Check in with user.**
+   - Summarize the findings from the TOR analysis.
+   - Use `ask_followup_question` to ensure the user is following along and to clarify any points before proceeding.

 ## 3. Propose Implementation Plan and Seek Approval

+1. **Find Existing Patterns.**
+   - Before creating a new implementation or test, search the codebase for existing examples that follow a similar pattern.
+Use these as a reference to ensure consistency with project conventions.
+For example, for testing one must always use black box testing philosphy and the implementation example can be found at `test/Cli.Tests/BlackBoxTests.cs`.

-1. Formulate a detailed implementation plan based on the analysis.
+2. Formulate a detailed implementation plan based on the analysis.
    - Outline the files that will be created or modified.
    - Describe the automation tests that will be implemented to verify the TORs.
    - Detail the feature implementation steps.